How to boost your Building Energy Rating (BER)

 A-rated homes are most energy-efficient and G-rated homes are the least.
 The higher your BER, the lower your energy use is; for instance, an A-rated house conserves heat better so less fuel is needed to keep it warm.

-An A-rated home will benefit from lower energy bills, whereas a G-rated home will attract high energy bills.
+When it comes to energy bills, an A-rated home will benefit from lower energy costs, whereas a G-rated home will attract high energy bills.

 A BER certificate is required for the majority of homes for sale or rent in Ireland and BER details must be included in advertisements when a home is on the market.